-24-08-01.
-Construction of bridges by board of county commissioners - Petition - Bids - Rejection.

-Whenever a majority of the freeholders of a civil township, or a majority of the freeholders living within a radius of three miles [4.83 kilometers] of the proposed location, petition the board of county commissioners for a bridge at a specified location within such township, or within any incorporated city, if the cost of the bridge exceeds the sum of five hundred dollars, the board of county commissioners shall view and investigate the necessity of the proposed bridge.
-If the board approves the petition, it shall proceed to advertise in the official newspaper of the county, for a period of thirty days, the plans and specifications of the proposed bridge, asking for sealed bids for the building of such bridge, to be submitted to it at the next regular or special meeting, at which the board shall proceed to examine all proposals or bids for the building of such bridge.
-The board shall award the contract to the lowest responsible bidder, requiring the bidder to give a bond in a sum not less than the amount stipulated in the bid or contract, conditioned for the faithful compliance with the terms of the bid or contract, the bond to be approved by the board and filed in the office of the county auditor but the board may reject all bids.
-If all bids are rejected, the board shall readvertise as provided herein.
-Provided, however, that if the amount of the lowest responsible bid is less than fifteen thousand dollars, the board may refuse all bids received and proceed to construct the bridge under its own supervision as it deems most expedient and may enter into contracts for the labor or material to be used in the construction of the bridge.
+- 24-08-01.
+Construction of bridges by board of county commissioners Petition Bids Rejection.
+If the board of county commissioners approves the construction of a bridge, the county shall proceed to advertise by publication at least once each week, for two successive weeks, in the official newspaper of the county, the plans and specifications of the proposed bridge, asking for sealed bids for the construction of the bridge to be submitted to the board of county commissioners at the next regular or special meeting of the board, at which time the board shall proceed to examine all proposals or bids.
+The first publication for bids must be made at least fifteen days before the meeting of the board to examine the proposals or bids.
+Upon the receipt of satisfactory bids, the board shall award the contract to the lowest responsible bidder, requiring the bidder to give a bond in a sum not less than the amount stipulated in the bid or contract, conditioned for the faithful compliance with the terms of the bid or contract, the bond to be approved by the board and filed in the office of the county auditor.
+If no satisfactory bids are received, the board may reject all bids.
+If all bids are rejected, the board shall re-advertise for bids in accordance with this section.
+If the amount of the lowest responsible bid is less than fifteen thousand dollars, the board may refuse all bids received and proceed to construct the bridge under its own supervision as it deems most expedient and may enter into contracts for the labor or material to be used in the construction of the bridge. - 24-08-02.

-- 24-08-02.
 Expense of bridge How paid.
 The expense of constructing a bridge built as provided in section 24-08-01 must be paid out of the county bridge fund, if such bridge is accepted and approved by the board of county commissioners. - 24-08-02.1.
 County to furnish and pay for culverts on township roads.
 The county shall furnish and install, at county expense, such culverts as are necessary to be used along township roads at points of intersection with established drains, in accordance with sections 24-08-01 and 24-08-02.